Verci87/OED-Expanded-Ryan/gameplay.md

 waking in 1d6 turns, in an incapacitated state.
 The character must roll on the lingering injury table.
 Any healing (returning the character to 1 HP) will restore normal activity.

-**Natural Healing**: Creatures regain 1 hit point per full day of rest outside of a safe town.
+**Natural Healing**: Creatures regain 1 hit point per full day of rest outside of a safe town (eg. while in the wilderness or dungeon).

 Creatures regain a number of Hit Points equal to Level (Hit Dice) + Con *Bonus* per full day of rest and comfort in a safe town.
 The creature can not undergo other meaningful activities.